unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ## Service Availability Dashboards

-These health check statistics may be offloaded to [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) to create consolidated dashboards with custom thresholds for alerts and notifications.
+Health check statistics may be offloaded to [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) and used to create consolidated dashboards with custom thresholds for alerts and notifications.

 ## Configuration